-- A header, consisting of the keyword package followed by a package name.
-Package names can be any valid Idris identifier.
-The iPKG format also takes a quoted version that accepts any valid filename. - Fields describing package contents, <field> = <value>.
+- A header, consisting of the keyword package followed by the package name. - Fields describing package contents, <field> = <value>

 At least one field must be the modules field, where the value is a comma separated list of modules.
 For example, given an idris package maths that has modules Maths.idr, Maths.NumOps.idr, Maths.BinOps.idr, and Maths.HexOps.idr, the corresponding package file would be: